H-yz2022/AlgorithmsPrepare/Berkeley-CS162-Operating-System/note.md

 - Polling mouse little impact on processor

 - Clicker Time<br>
-Hard disk: transfers data in 16-Byte chunks and cantransfer at 16 MB/second.
-No transfer can be missed.What percentage of processor time is spent in polling?<br>
+Hard disk: transfers data in 16-Byte chunks and can transfer at 16 MB/second.
+No transfer can be missed.
+What percentage of processor time is spent in polling?<br>
 .
 A:2%<br>
 · B:4%<br>
 · C:20%<br>